 Block 3 - Critical reflections: Young children’s play, creativity and futures

 In this final block you are encouraged to think beyond your immediate circumstances and experience with children and consider:

 - What will play and creativity look like in the future?

 You will revisit some of the key themes of the module including play as a universal concept and how children’s right to play and be creative shape how you support their experiences.
 This block will explore the fast-paced nature of childhood including the influence of technology and growing up in a digital world.
 You will consider what children’s futures may look like and whether play and creativity will be valued in the same way.

 You will also revisit some of the different perspectives of play and creativity and reflect on what you understand to be fundamental in supporting the process of children’s learning and development.
 You will also consider aspects of research around children’s play and creativity which will support your knowledge and understanding of topical issues that affect children’s play and creative experiences.
 There are no straightforward answers to the question ‘what is play and creativity?’ but this block provides you with some examples of how researching play and creativity with children can help you to critically reflect on your own values and beliefs and help you to form your own opinions about how you may effectively facilitate play and creative experiences now and in the future.

 There are no formal academic or experiential requirements to study this module.

 However, it’s essential you have an interest in young children’s play and creativity.
-It would also be beneficial for you to arrange access to an early childhood setting1 if you’re not already working or volunteering in such a setting.
-We recommend you visit a setting1 on weekly/fortnightly throughout the module and particularly during Blocks 2 and 3.
+It would also be beneficial for you to arrange access to an early childhood setting if you’re not already working or volunteering in such a setting.
+We recommend you visit a setting on weekly/fortnightly throughout the module and particularly during Blocks 2 and 3.